 DeskTime Lite is the free version of DeskTime, providing one individual with time tracking’s principal features.
 DeskTime Lite is probably the simplest free time tracking app out there because once you have it on your computer, you don’t need to do anything else.
 DeskTime will automatically register the time when you arrive at your computer, when you take a break, and when you stop working.

 It only takes a few minutes to set up DeskTime and download its desktop app.
 By the way, many time clock apps run from your browser, which may at first seem more convenient than downloading a desktop app.
 However, a desktop app has the benefit of working offline so you are not dependent on the internet connection and an always-open browser.
-Moreover, only a desktop app will be able to track time spent in offline applications like Microsoft Word or technical software.
+Moreover, only a desktop app will be able to register the use of offline applications like Microsoft Word or technical software.

-While other DeskTime plans include the ability to monitor specific websites and URLs, the Lite plan tracks the time you spend on programs and applications.
+While other DeskTime plans include the ability to monitor specific websites and URLs, the Lite plan tracks the time you spend on programs and applications (e.g. Google Chrome, not a specific website).
 When you are doing work away from the computer, you can log the offline time via the DeskTime mobile app, which is included in the free subscription.

 You can set your working days and times and select when you want DeskTime to track your time.
 For example, if your work computer is also your personal computer, you can disable tracking in the evenings or weekends when you watch movies or do other personal stuff on the computer.